wasp-lang/wasp/web/docs/language/features.md

 }
 ```

-You can use it to setup various providers that your application needs:
+You can use it to set up various providers that your application needs:

 ```jsx title="src/client/Root.jsx"
 import store from './store'